nospaceships/node-yara/README.md

 libraries before installation:

 	# CentOS/Red Hat
 	sudo yum install file-devel

 	# Debian/Ubuntu
 	sudo apt-get install libmagic-dev

 	# MacOS (using homebrew)
 	sudo brew install autoconf aclocal automake libtool libmagic libssl

-The `libyara` library source is NOT included with this package and will be downloaded and compiled using `make` and associated tools during installation.

 This module is installed using [node package manager (npm)][npm]: